abput/google/README.md

     - how is tail recursion better than not?
         - [ ] [What Is Tail Recursion Why Is It So Bad?](https://www.quora.com/What-is-tail-recursion-Why-is-it-so-bad)
         - [ ] [Tail Recursion (video)](https://www.youtube.com/watch?v=L1jjXGfxozc)

 - ### Dynamic Programming
-    - **NOTE:** DP is a valuable technique, but it is not mentioned on any of the prep material Google provides.
-But you could get a problem where DP provides an optimal solution.
-So I'm including it.
     - This subject can be pretty difficult, as each DP soluble problem must be defined as a recursion relation, and coming up with it can be tricky.
     - I suggest looking at many examples of DP problems until you have a solid understanding of the pattern involved.
     - [ ] Videos: